Boubaker18/Notes_App/README.md

 # Notes App - React Native with Appwrite Backend

-A full-stack notes application built with React Native, Expo, and Appwrite as the backend service.
+A full-stack notes application built with React Native, Expo, and Appwrite as the backend service with complete user authentication.

 ## ✨ Features

+- ✅ **User Authentication** - Register and login with email/password
+- ✅ **Secure Sessions** - Persistent user sessions with Appwrite
+- ✅ **User-specific Notes** - Each user sees only their own notes
 - ✅ **Full CRUD Operations** with Appwrite backend
 - ✅ Create new notes with title and content
 - ✅ View all notes in a beautiful list